sig5/collab-web/README.md

 REDIS_PASS
 ## KEYS
 SECRET_KEY

+config.json can be edited to maintain load balancing parameters.
 # How to run:
 1->enter "Node path/to/handler.js" in the terminal.
 2->enter npm start to start the load balancer at port 8080.